tilemill-project/tilemill/_posts/docs/tutorials/0203-03-02-advanced-map-design.md

   ![](/tilemill/assets/pages/zoom-styling-2.png)
 With some simple Carto, you can solve this by **conditioning your styles based on the zoom level**.

-The highlighted Carto below is saying to TileMill, 'when the zoom level is 7, apply the following style.'
+The highlighted Carto below is saying to TileMill, "when the zoom level is 7, apply the following style."
 You can do this for as many levels as you wish, and include any kind of styling.
 This is useful for scaling back the number of dots, icons, and labels as you zoom out, and creating a greater level of detail as you zoom in.
   ![](/tilemill/assets/pages/zoom-styling-3.png)
-The following symbols are allowed when conditional statements: `=`, `!=`, `>`, `>=`, `<`, `<=`
+The following symbols are allowed in conditional statements: `=`, `!=`, `>`, `>=`, `<`, `<=`
 You can also group by zoom **ranges** by setting a beginning and an end, like this:

     [zoom >= 4][zoom <=8] {